certifaction/cli/README.md

 >```
 >--hash            String, the hash of the document to sign
 >--note            Optional note to be saved together with the signature
->--legal-weight    Allows to select type of the signature.
-Posible values are
->                  "standard" and "QES".
-Defaults to "standard".
->--jurisdiction   Only valid with "QES" signature, currently only supported
->                  value is "ZertES"
 >```

 ### Verify a document